projectriff/projectriff.io/docs/v0.5/cli/riff_streaming_kafka-gateway_list.md

 ---
 id: riff-streaming-kafka-gateway-list
-title: "riff streaming kafka-gateway list"
+title: "kafka-gateway list"
 ---
-## riff streaming kafka-gateway list

 table listing of kafka gateways

 ### Synopsis

-List kafka gateways in a namespace or across all namespaces.
+List Kafka gateways in a namespace or across all namespaces.

-For detail regarding the status of a single kafka gateway, run:
+For detail regarding the status of a single Kafka gateway, run:

     riff streaming kafka-gateway status <kafka-gateway-name>